 Gilmore earned a bachelor’s degree from the Pennsylvania State University and a master’s from the University of Illinois at Urbana-Champaign.
-Gilmore lives in Buford, Ga., with her husband, Deryk, an NFL agent for Priority Sports and Entertainment, and their two teen-aged sons.
+Gilmore lives in Buford, Ga., with her husband, Deryk, an NFL agent and president, Day 1 Sports and Entertainment, and their two teen-aged sons.

 Senior Vice President – SunTrust Banks, Inc. – Foundations & Endowments Specialty Practice